londogard/londogard/_posts/2020-11-07-snake-kotlin-multiplatform.md

 comments: true
 author: Hampus Londögård
 ---

-# How to build and play Snake via Native Binary, JVM and JS/Browser (Kotlin)

 > **Disclaimer:** this post is pretty long and I recommend reading one part at a time (it's 3 parts).
 >